Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 What is a Certificate of Lawfulness and When Should You Apply?

 A Certificate of Lawfulness is official confirmation that your proposed works qualify under permitted development rights.
-It’s particularly useful if your project is borderline or if you anticipate neighbours might question your entitlement.
-While not strictly mandatory, getting a certificate provides crucial legal certainty before you start building.
+It’s particularly useful when your plans are close to limits, when previous alterations complicate the situation, or when you want paperwork for future sale/valuation.

 Building Regulations for Single-Storey Extensions in Cardiff

-Building regulations are separate from planning permission and focus on ensuring structural safety, energy efficiency, and fire protection for your extension.
+Building regulations are separate from planning permission and focus on ensuring structural safety, energy efficiency, ventilation, drainage, and fire protection for your extension.

 What Are the Key Building Regulation Requirements for Single-Storey Extensions in Wales?